Frequently Asked Questions

 This is not likely.
 As long as you are on a student visa, you are normally not permitted to hold any other visa.
 Students who hold citizenship in the host country may have more flexible work rights.
 Please check all immigration matters very carefully before your departure.

 You may still be eligible if you have failed one subject if you can demonstrate that there were extenuating circumstances which contributed to the failure.
-Please consult with the UC Study Abroad Office for more information.
+Please consult with the UC Global Learning Office for more information.

 Your primary goal must be to take courses overseas that can be credited to your UC degree.
 If you have open electives, you can generally take any unit you are interested in provided it is approved by your course convener.
 If you have extra time at your host university above and beyond the approved study program, you may be able to take an additional course for interest if the host university allows this.